San Siro Stadium

 - to offer greater comfort to the spectators;

-- a project that provides a multifunctional use of the stadium so that it fulfils the role of a social, cultural and recreational center apart from hosting football matches;
+- a project that provides a multifunctional use of the stadium so that it fulfills the role of a social, cultural and recreational center apart from hosting football matches;

 - to ensure an architectural image which is coherent with the present structure;

-The new San Siro Stadium project designed by Architects Giancarlo Ragazzi, Enrico Hoffer and Engineer Leo Finzi consisted of the construction of a third ring of stands, appearing as a continuous unit (but formed of totally independent structures) in contrast to the stands of the existing second ring.
+The new San Siro Stadium project designed by Architects Giancarlo Ragazzi, Enrico Hoffer, and Engineer Leo Finzi consisted of the construction of the third ring of stands, appearing as a continuous unit (but formed of totally independent structures) in contrast to the stands of the existing second ring.

-Since 2000 Ragazzi and Partners has successfully carried out and realized important projects focusing on the renovation of the old part of the stadium with the aim of transforming San Siro in a five star stadium in terms of comfort and safety standards.
+Since the early 2000s Ragazzi and Partners has successfully carried out and realized important projects focusing on the renovation of the old part of the stadium with the aim of transforming San Siro in a five star stadium in terms of comfort and safety standards.